 Methods Manual – Part 1: Effectiveness Review Methods

-The CGO, with guidance from CPSTF, conducts systematic reviews of interventions using a rigorous ten-step process.
+The CGP, with guidance from CPSTF, conducts systematic reviews of interventions using a rigorous ten-step process.

 CPSTF decides on the topic for review based on their prioritization process.
 From there, a coordination team (hereafter called “the team”) is convened to guide the review.
 The team selects an intervention approach (a type of intervention that is used to address a specific public health problem, such as mass media campaigns to increase safety belt use) within the topic area for review.